Skip to main content

 • “The naming algorithm, while humorous, is very odd at times; although 'a chicken' has become my favorite metal band.”

-Players find the grinding aspect of the game to be excessively time-consuming and tedious, particularly regarding managing staff like janitors.
-The rapid accumulation of litter makes it challenging to maintain cleanliness, often resulting in penalties for players despite their efforts.
+Players find the grinding aspect of the game to be excessively time-consuming, often requiring significant effort to manage tasks like cleaning, which can become tedious.
+The rapid accumulation of litter makes it challenging to maintain cleanliness, leading to frequent penalties for a dirty environment.

 • “You'll need a second life for grinding.”